 die Schauspielerin, pl.
 Schauspielerinnen

-For people who are genderqueer, non-binary, or otherwise don’t find the dual gender paradigm, these words pose a problem.
+For people who are genderqueer, non-binary, or otherwise don’t fit the dual gender paradigm, these words pose a problem.
 Many people also dislike the masculine plural is automatically the default.
 There are several different ways to make these words more gender inclusive.

 The Binnen-I (word-internal capital I) is an attempt to make the language more inclusive by essentially writing both the masculine and feminine plural forms together.
 The capital I inside the word is an indication that both forms (Studenten and Studentinnen) are included.
 The above plural forms would thus be written StudentInnen, LehrerInnen, ÄrztInnen, and SchauspielerInnen.
 Some think this strategy doesn’t go far enough, as it still relies on the dual gender paradigm and leaves no room for other, non-binary, or third gender options.
 Others call for making the female plural the default form, but that also relies on the gender binary.
 The Binnen-I is still likely the most widely used solution for gender inclusivity, particularly in bureaucratic situations, for example by the city of Vienna in their official publications.

 The Gender_Gap is a revision to the Binnen-I that attempts to be more inclusive by using the gap to give a space for other gender identities within the word.
 The forms of the plurals would then be Student_innen, Lehrer_innen, Ärzt_innen, and Schauspieler_innen.
 Another variation on the Gender_Gap is the Gendersternchen (gender star), which is used similarly to the gender_gap.
 This comes from the computer world, where an asterisk is a wildcard character that can stand in for one or more other characters.
 The plural forms then would be Student*innen, Lehrer*innen, Ärzt*innen, and Schauspieler*innen.
 You also see the gender star used in words like Trans* and Inter*, to be inclusive of different terminology preferred by different people, such as Transgender, Transsexuell and Transidentität or intergeschlechtlich and Intersex.
 When one doesn’t know the gender of the addressee or wishes to be gender inclusive, one could use the gender star to write “Sehr geehrte*r Name” in an email.
 Sometimes the endings “x” and “xs” are used in place of gendered endings in words.
 Student and Studentin (Studierende) and Professor and Professorin become instead Studierx and Professx.
-These strategies are primarily used in written rather than spoken speech.
+These strategies are primarily used in writing rather than spoken speech.